About the Healthcare AI Innovation Hub

 Share your work at an end-of-program symposium.

-Jillian will coordinate several aspects of the program, including:
+Jillian will lead several aspects of the program, including:

 - Matching of innovators and experts based on expertise and learning aims

-- Check-in meetings with innovators and experts throughout the program
+- Check-ins with innovators and experts throughout the program

 - Exit interviews with participants